 The transepithelial resistance can be measured by either passing a current across the epithelium (ΔI) and measuring the resultant voltage change (ΔV under current clamp mode) or by clamping the epithelium to a new voltage (ΔV) and measuring the change in current (ΔI under voltage clamp mode).
 The resistance is then calculated using Ohm's law which simply states that the resistance is equal to the change in the transepithelial voltage divided by the change in the transepithelial current, where A is the area of the epithelium and the units of resistance are in ohms/cm2.
-Since there is a finite distance between the voltage measuring electrodes and the epithelium, the calculated resistance (R{meas}) is the sum of the transepithelial resistance (R_t) and the series resistance of the solution (R_s) (i.e. the resistance of the bathing solution between the tissue and each of the voltage measuring electrodes).
-This series resistance must be subtracted from R{meas} .
-To determine the actual transepithelial resistance ($R_t=R{meas}-R_s$), the EC-825 can automatically subtract the series resistance (once it has been measured) from R{meas} .
+Since there is a finite distance between the voltage measuring electrodes and the epithelium, the calculated resistance (R{meas}) is the sum of the transepithelial resistance (R{t})

-$$R{meas} = \left(\frac{\Delta V_t}{\Delta I_t}\right) A,$$
+$$R{meas} = (\frac{\Delta V_t}{\Delta I_t})A$$ ,